-SECTION 1.
-Section 33127 of the Education Code is amended 2 to read:

-- 3 33127. (a) The Superintendent, the Controller, and the Director 4 of Finance shall develop, on or before March 1, 1989, standards and criteria to be reviewed and adopted by the state board, and to be used by local educational agencies in the development of annual 6 budgets and the management of subsequent expenditures from that 8 budget.
-During the development of the standards and criteria, the Superintendent shall convene a committee composed of 10 representatives of school districts, county offices of education, 11 state agencies, the Legislature, parents, and appropriate labor and professional organizations.
-The committee may review and 12 13 comment on the proposal standards and criteria before their adoption.
-In addition, the standards and criteria shall be used to 14 15 monitor the fiscal stability of local educational agencies as provided 16 for in Sections 1240.1, 1240.2, 1621, 1623, 33131, 42127, and 17 42127.1. - (b) The Superintendent, the Controller, and the Director of Finance shall update the standards and criteria developed pursuant to subdivision (a) on or before September 1, 2005.
+- 1 SECTION 1.
+Section 33127 of the Education Code is amended 2 to read: - 3 33127. (a) The Superintendent, the Controller, and the Director - 4 of Finance shall develop, on or before March 1, 1989, standards - 5 and criteria to be reviewed and adopted by the state board, and to - 6 be used by local educational agencies in the development of annual - 7 budgets and the management of subsequent expenditures from that - 8 budget.
+During the development of the standards and criteria, the - 9 Superintendent shall convene a committee composed of - 10 representatives from of school districts, county offices of education, - state agencies, the Legislature, parents, and appropriate labor and - 12 professional organizations.
+The committee may review and - 13 comment on the proposal standards and criteria before their - 14 adoption.
+In addition, the standards and criteria shall be used to - 15 monitor the fiscal stability of local educational agencies as provided

+1 for in Sections 1240.1, 1240.2, 1621, 1623, 33131, 42127, and 2 42127.1.

+- (b) The Superintendent, the Controller, and the Director of Finance shall update the standards and criteria developed pursuant to subdivision (a) on or before September 1, 2005.
 The updated standards and criteria shall be reviewed and adopted pursuant to the procedure established by subdivision (a) and are applicable to local educational agency budgets commencing with the 2006-07 fiscal year and each fiscal year thereafter. - (c) The Superintendent, the Controller, and the Director of Finance shall update the standards and criteria developed pursuant to subdivision (a) on or before January 1, 2014, to address the requirements of Article 4.5 (commencing with Section 52060) of Chapter 6.1 of Part 28.
 The updated standards and criteria shall be reviewed and adopted pursuant to the procedure established by subdivision (a) and are applicable to local educational agency budgets commencing with the 2014-15 fiscal year and each fiscal year thereafter. - (d) After January 1, 2014, to the extent necessary, any revisions or updates to the standards and criteria shall be developed by the Superintendent, the Controller, and the Director of Finance pursuant the procedure established by subdivision (a).
-The revisions or updates shall specify the fiscal year in which the revisions or updates are applicable.

-- SEC.
-2. Section 41020 of the Education Code is amended to read: - 41020. (a) It is the intent of the Legislature to encourage sound fiscal management practices among local educational agencies for the most efficient and effective use of public funds for the education of children in California by strengthening fiscal accountability at the school district, county, and state levels. - (b) (1) Not later than the first day of May of each fiscal year, each county superintendent of schools shall provide for an audit of all funds under his or her jurisdiction and control and the governing board of each local educational agency shall either provide for an audit of the books and accounts of the local educational agency, including an audit of income and expenditures by source of funds, or make arrangements with the county superintendent of schools having jurisdiction over the local educational agency to provide for that auditing. - (2) A contract to perform the audit of a local educational agency that has a disapproved budget or has received a negative certification on any budget or interim financial report during the current fiscal year or either of the two preceding fiscal years, or for which the county superintendent of schools has otherwise determined that a lack of going concern exists, is not valid unless approved by the responsible county superintendent of schools and the governing board. - (3) If the governing board of a local educational agency has not provided for an audit of the books and accounts of the local educational agency by April 1, the county superintendent of schools having jurisdiction over the local educational agency shall provide for the audit of each local educational agency. - (4) An audit conducted pursuant to this section shall comply fully with the Government Auditing Standards issued by the Comptroller General of the United States. - (5) For purposes of this section, "local educational agency" does not include community colleges. - (c) Each audit conducted in accordance with this section shall include all funds of the local educational agency, including the student body and cafeteria funds and accounts and any other funds under the control or jurisdiction of the local educational agency.
+The revisions or updates shall specify the fiscal year in which the revisions or updates are applicable. - SEC.
+2. Section 41020 of the Education Code is amended to read: - 41020. (a) It is the intent of the Legislature to encourage sound fiscal management practices among local educational agencies for the most efficient and effective use of public funds for the education of children in California by strengthening fiscal accountability at the school district, county, and state levels. - (b) (1) Not later than the first day of May of each fiscal year, each county superintendent of schools shall provide for an audit of all funds under his or her jurisdiction and control and the governing board of each local educational agency shall either provide for an audit of the books and accounts of the local educational agency, including an audit of income and expenditures by source of funds, or make arrangements with the county superintendent of schools having jurisdiction over the local educational agency to provide for that auditing.